tshele/Stock-Price-Prediction/README.md

 ## NEXT STEP

-* Run the code as written the repository step by step
+* Run the code as written in the repository step by step